 The DOE and other actors are actively engaged in addressing some of the technical challenges around interoperability of systems and cybersecurity challenges, but this does not prevent utilities from preparing the stage for future integrated GEB programs.
 In its roadmap, a specific recommendation the DOE puts forward a specific recommendation to “Improve and Expand Innovative Customer Demand Flexibility Program Offerings” directly targeted to utilities and program administrators.

 Recommendation:

-Based on the DOE’s Pillar 2, Recommendation 1, Energize CT should review its energy efficiency and DR programs to identify opportunities to evolve towards an integrated GEB program when technology will have sufficiently matured.
+Based on the DOE’s Pillar 2, Recommendation 1, Energize CT should review its energy efficiency and DR programs to identify opportunities to evolve towards an integrated GEB program when technology has sufficiently matured.